Book

 What Doctors May not Know

-- The "Person" Whose Brain Stopped Functioning
+- The "Person" Whose Brain Has Stopped Functioning

 - The Condition of a "Brain Dead Person"